Hephaestois/Thesis_HRemmen_2025/scripts/process.md

 ## Making the random walk in a vector field (that is NOT time constant)

+FOR VIKTORIA: I have implemented the time-dependent RW.

 The dataset I acquired starts on 01-Jul-2014, which has time value 127092.
 To make a random walk in a non-constant vector field, I need to start at this time, and then increment by 24 hours when the conditions to do this are met.
 Because I am doing a Position jump-process, I should probably not increase the time-step every simulation-step.
 I will include a variable to account for this, probably dependent on the turtles step size.
 For now, I will just let this variable default to one.

 Another issue is that not every datapoint in the dataset is accounted for.
 They didn't do NaN, meaning that the 'timeline' is not pretty.
 That is to say, importing all the time values in the dataset results, not all intervals between datapoints are 3 hours!
 This is a problem, as I want to do a simulation step every 24, and thus can not just count 8 indices.